 I have some clients who seem to find blue light LED devices helpful and others who don’t seem any improvement at all.
 It’s simply not a one-size-fits-all type of at-home skin device.
-If blue LED lights were truly a miracle that was curing acne for everyone (and I so wish it was) we would all know about it.
+If blue LED lights were truly a miracle that was curing acne for everyone (and I do wish it was) we would all know about it.
 For some, it can play a supportive role to possibly lessen pustular type breakouts from appearing in the first place so you might consider trying it and see if it helps your type of acne.
 (It doesn’t seem to help much for cystic acne and that’s probably because the bacteria is far deeper in the pore.
 For those who experience stubborn cystic blemishes, you know how these can have a mind of their own!
-Ugh!
-You’re better off trying a product like Anti Cyst Treatment.)
+Ugh!)

 If you want to try using blue light therapy, it’s not going to give results with just one treatment.
 You’ve got to be ready to commit to using it for at least a month to really determine if you’re getting increased clarity on your skin.